-Curious on how to start a Roth IRA?
+Curious about how to start a Roth IRA?
 What about initial funding?
-This section takes you through a couple options, and outlines general elements you should anticipate.
+This section takes you through a couple of options and outlines general elements you should anticipate.

 I’ll start by saying there are many institutions supporting the Roth IRA that would be happy to get you set up.
 A quick Google search will make that clear.
 While I do not specifically endorse one company, some common names I have seen and dealt with are (in no particular order of importance): Vanguard, Fidelity, and Charles Schwab.

-Make sure you do some research to see which combination of features and benefits work best for your situation.
+Make sure you do some research to see which combination of features and benefits works best for your situation.